 If you decide to create your own field service portal from scratch, the biggest upside is that you’ll have full control over how it looks and works.
 However, the development and implementation costs of this option are a huge con, especially for smaller businesses or those with tight budgets.

 With a DIY approach, you’ll also deal with a lot of trial and error as you get your portal up and running, which means diverting current resources toward both its implementation and maintenance — or spending even more to hire experts who know how to manage it.
 You’re responsible for security and updates, as well, which can be time-consuming and costly.

 Option 2: Use existing software

-- Some software might not integrate with your existing tech stack (especially if it’s not made for your industry), so it could cause siloes.
+Additionally, some software might not integrate with your existing tech stack (especially if it’s not made for your industry), so it could cause siloes.
 And some providers don’t offer support, which means you’re on your own for setup, implementation, and customisation.